Lowell George: Personal life

 Lowell met Susan Taylor (nickname Jonna) during his days with The Factory.
-They had Lowell's first child, Forrest George, in March 1969.
+They had Lowell's first child, Forrest Sylvester George, in March 1969.
 George and his first wife, Pattie Price, had a son, Luke, in April 1970.
 They divorced, and he became involved with Elizabeth Levy.
 They had a daughter, Inara George, in July 1974; the couple married in 1976.
 Inara is half of the musical duo The Bird and the Bee.

 George was stepfather to Levy's son Jed Levy from her previous marriage to Tom Levy.